-Earlier this year, Cat announced the next iteration of SMART attachments at World of Concrete 2022.
+Cat announced the next iteration of SMART attachments.
 SMART Creep is a key feature that senses the load on an attachment and automatically adjusts the drive command to keep applications like a cold planer or wheel saw running at the most productive speed.
 By continually sensing the load on the attachment, SMART Creep ensures that the engine load remains constant so the operator can monitor hydraulic pressure from the in-cab display.

-The latest in a growing line of SMART attachments from Cat is set to release in the third quarter of 2022 and will be available for retrofit on high flow D3 Series machines in a matter of minutes by a certified dealer.
+The latest in a growing line of SMART attachments from Caterpillar will be available for retrofit on high flow D3 Series machines in a matter of minutes by a certified dealer.

 Having an equipment partner you can trust makes the transition to SMART attachments much more seamless.
 Finning aims to be your regional equipment resource and our equipment experts can answer any questions you might have.